mscdex/node-imap/README.md

           * '' - The entire message (header + body)
           * 'MIME' - MIME-related header fields only (e.g. 'Content-Type')

-          Note: You can also prefix `bodies` strings with part ids for multipart messages (e.g. '1.TEXT', '1.2.TEXT', '2.MIME', etc)
+          **Note:** You can also prefix `bodies` strings with part ids for multipart messages (e.g. '1.TEXT', '1.2.TEXT', '2.MIME', etc)
-          Note 2: 'HEADER*' sections are only valid for parts whose content type is 'message/rfc822', including the root part (no preceding part ids).
+          **Note 2:** 'HEADER*' sections are only valid for parts whose content type is 'message/rfc822', including the root part.

 * **copy**(< _mixed_ >source, < _string_ >mailboxName, < _function_ >callback) - _(void)_ - Copies message(s) in the currently open mailbox to another mailbox. `source` can be a message UID, a message UID range (e.g. '2504:2507' or '\*' or '2504:\*'), or an _array_ of message UIDs and/or message UID ranges. `callback` has 1 parameter: < _Error_ >err.